RyanokTCD/UKB-UnPAC/1. UnZipper Function/UnZipper.md

         os.remove(filename)
     print("Done")
 ```
-The final loop in this fucntion removes the remaining .zip files and prints the word "Done".
+The final loop in this function removes the remaining .zip files and prints the word "Done".